maxx1128/Webdev-Study-Notes/winFriendsInfluencePeople/handlingPeople.md

 > If you want to gather honey, don't kick over the beehive.

-People never criticize themselves, since criticism itself always puts them on the defensive.
+People never criticize others, since criticism itself always puts them on the defensive.
 It hurts their pride and sense of importance and makes them resentful.
-Correcting and condemning others with usually evokes this reaction and simply have them justify themselves without change.
+Correcting and condemning others usually evokes the same reaction - they simply justify themselves without change (also known as the Backfire Effect).

-It's because as rational as we think we are, at our core humans are creatures of emotion, prejudice, pride, and vanity.
+It's because as rational as we think we are, at their core humans are creatures of emotion, prejudice, pride, and vanity.
 That's why criticism stings, regardless of if it's warranted.

 Sharp criticism and rebukes shut another down instead of getting them to listen, so don't do it.

 Remember that under another's circumstances we would likely do the same thing, so unfair criticism isn't warranted anyway.
 Instead, focus on improving yourself before trying to improve others.
 Show understanding, self-control, and forgiveness.
 Framing criticism in a positive light, and from the other's perspective for how it benefits them, is more productive.

 ## Give Honest and Sincere Appreciation